Kishore1071/Python/README.md

-# Used Packages

-    pip install numpy
+# Python topics for beginner